 After the ending of Neverwinter Nights 2 entire party is trapped in the collapsing caves where the final fight takes place.
 Main protagonist Gets Better in the sequel while death of most companions is confirmed.

-In the the Wii flight game Innocent Aces all of your wingmen (there are like 9 of them) will die at some point of the game either by your hand or because of a cutscene.
+In The Sky Crawlers: Innocent Aces, all of your wingmen (there are like 9 of them) will die at some point of the game either by your hand or because of a cutscene.

 The Deus Ex series has a couple of moments where you can kill a character way before anyone asks you to, and see how the plot adapts.
 Most people have Story-Driven Invulnerability, though.

 Invisible War even Lampshades this a bit, by way of an Easter Egg that brings the character to a special room populated by any character that hasn't been killed.

 In the Fallout games, with the exception of Fallout 3 and Fallout: New Vegas, anyone can be killed.
 Even in 3, however, only children and plot-essential characters are invulnerable.
 Everybody else is mortal, and can be killed by just about anything, including totally random events that may or may not be scripted (such as some NPC tendencies to fall to their deaths).
 In New Vegas only children and two robot characters are immortal, everyone else can be killed and the plot will simply adapt.